 - Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.

 - Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 - Earn unlimited 1.5% cash back on all other purchases.

 - Earn 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases.

 - 0% Intro APR for 15 months from account opening on purchases, then a variable APR of 14.99 - 23.74%.

 - No minimum to redeem for cash back.
 Cash Back rewards do not expire as long as your account is open

 See additional details for Chase Freedom Unlimited®

-It’s also probably smart to note that if you don’t spend a lot on restaurants and fuel, you might get more out of a card like the Citi® Double Cash Card – 18 month BT offer, which lets you earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+It’s also probably smart to note that if you don’t spend a lot on restaurants and fuel, you might get more out of a card like the Citi® Double Cash Card – 18 month BT offer, which lets you earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.